University of Maryland

 Alexander Wenz – University of Mannheim

-Alexander Wenz is a postdoctoral researcher in the School of Social Sciences at the University of Mannheim and a lecturer and faculty member in the International Program in Survey and Data Science (IPSDS).
+Alexander Wenz is a Postdoctoral Fellow at the Mannheim Centre for European Social Research at the University of Mannheim.
 He holds a PhD in Survey Methodology from the University of Essex.
-His research focuses on novel methods of data collection, including mobile web surveys, passive measurement with smartphone apps and wearable sensors, and linkage of survey and social media data.
+In his research, he examines the quality of novel methods of data collection, with a focus on mobile web surveys, passive measurement with smartphone apps and wearable sensors, and linkage of survey and social media data.
 He currently serves as board member of the European Survey Research Association (ESRA).

 Return to iFARM Homepage